Fjakob/data-driven-MPC-of-helicopters/README.md

 # Data-driven MPC of helicopters

 Data-driven Model Predictive Control of 3-DoF Helicopters including mathematical modelling, data generation and control algorithm implementation.
+This repo is the result of a student employement at the [Institute of Systems Theory and Automatic Control](https://www.ist.uni-stuttgart.de/) at the University of Stuttgart under the supervision of Prof. Frank Allgöwer.

 ### Requirements